-Over the years, Evernote has made teamwork easier by building integrations with a host of powerful apps, including Microsoft Outlook, Salesforce, Google Drive, Slack, and many others.
+Over the years, Evernote has made teamwork easier by building integrations with a host of powerful apps, including Microsoft Outlook, Salesforce, Google Drive, Gmail, Slack, and many others.
 Today we’re pleased to add another big name to that list.

 Introducing Evernote for Microsoft Teams

 Microsoft Teams is the communication hub for productive companies, where teams can chat, share messages, and move projects forward.
 As part of the Office 365 suite, it enables colleagues to share emails, documents, spreadsheets, and presentations, and manage the flow of information.

 Our latest integration brings Evernote into the context of your conversations in Teams so you can easily reference specific notes within a conversation, and access notes without having to leave the Teams experience.

 With Evernote for Microsoft Teams, you can seamlessly share, pin, edit, and search your Evernote content—right from the Microsoft Teams app.
 This helps you work without interruption and keeps everyone on the same page.